OpenWebControl/OpenWebControl/README.md

 ----
 # OpenWebControl

-> OpenWebControl is the first open source webhosting panel written in NodeJS, MySQL and Pterodactyl Panel
+> OpenWebControl is the first open source webhosting panel written in NodeJS using Docker.

 ## ❓What is OpenWebControl
 OpenWebControl is the free and open source Direct Admin, cPanel and Plesk alternative